dyudis314/remotetechjobs/README.md

 # remoteup
-Remoteup is a web project that helps people search for remote opportunities in tech.
+Remoteup is a web application that helps people search for remote opportunities in tech.
  It was developed with a modern JavaScript workflow.
 The application is powered by https://jobs.github.com/

 Features